RIDM: Reinforced Inverse Dynamics Modeling for Learning from a Single Observed Demonstration: Reinforced Inverse Dynamics Modeling

 \subsection{Inverse Dynamics Model Pre-training}

 During RIDM's optional first phase, an initial value for $\theta$ is sought.
-This initialization is accomplished either through the use of data collected by the learner using a pre-defined exploration policy or, if such a policy is not available, by simply selecting the parameter value at random.
-The reason we allow for RIDM to take advantage of an available exploration policy is that, if that policy can achieve a reasonable level of task performance, it is likely that the resulting initial value for $\theta$ will be much better than one drawn at random and help speed optimization in the next phase.
+This initialization is accomplished either through the use of data collected by the learner using a pre-defined exploration policy or, if such a policy is not available, by selecting the parameter value at random.
+We allow for RIDM to take advantage of an available exploration policy so that it can achieve a reasonable level of task performance, which is likely to get us into a good basin of attraction within the optimization landscape.

-In the case where an exploration policy $\pi^{pre}$ is available, RIDM computes an initial value for $\theta$ as follows.
+In the case where an exploration policy $\pi^{pre}$ is available (e.g. if a slow-walk policy is available and we want the agent to learn a fast walk), RIDM computes an initial value for $\theta$ as follows.
 First, the learner executes $\pi^{pre}$ in the environment and records the resulting experience as a trajectory of length $T$ that we denote as $D^{pre} = \{(s^{pre}_t, a^{pre}_t, s^{pre}_{t+1})\}$.
 The initial value for $\theta$ is then computed by solving the following supervised learning problem:

 where $N$ is the dimensionality of the action space, $a_{tn}^{pre}$ denotes the scalar value of the $n^\text{th}$ component of the action vector $a^{pre}_t$, and $\max(a_n^{pre})$ denotes the maximum value of $a_{tn}^{pre}$ across all $t$.
 Above, notice that the goal of the optimization problem is to select $\theta$ such that $\mathcal{M}_\theta(s^{pre}_t, s_{t + 1}^{pre})_n$ is a good approximation of the true action value $a_{tn}^{pre}$.
 We adopt the particular loss given above because we found that it worked well in practice.
 It is able to effectively trade off short-term errors in order to optimize the differences across a full trajectory, and the normalization term ensures greater accuracy for actions which vary over a smaller range.
-RIDM solves (\ref{pre_fitness}) using a blackbox optimization technique (eg., CMA-ES\cite{Hansen:2003:RTC:772374.772376}).
-Note, however, this phase is optional.
+RIDM solves (\ref{pre_fitness}) using a blackbox optimization technique (e.g., CMA-ES\cite{Hansen:2003:RTC:772374.772376}).
+Note, however, that this pre-training phase is optional, and only possible when RIDM has access to an exploration policy that generates a behavior that is qualitatively similar to the desired end behavior.